bioinform/varsim/README.md

 ```

 <p>
-Run the following command to generate the simulated genome and reads to 30x depth.
+<b>Step 5:</b> Run the following command to generate the simulated genome and reads to 30x depth.
 Replace the values in square brackets with the appropriate values.
 This will take a few hours to run.
 The last --vcfs option is optional and only required if you want to add additional variants to the simluation.
 </p>

 ```